rrousselGit/riverpod/README.md

 People regularly file issues or ask questions about some problems they face, such as:

 - Why do I have a `ProviderNotFoundException`?
-- How can I make that my state is automatically disposed of when not used anymore?
+- How can I make that my state automatically disposed of when not used anymore?
 - How to make a provider that depends on other (potentially complex) providers?

 These are legitimate problems, and I believe that something can be improved to fix